 CNA Exam Overview Massachusetts

 The Nurse Aide Competency Evaluation is composed of two parts: the Knowledge test and the Clinical Skills test.
 First-time candidates will take both tests on the same day.
 However, both tests are independent of one another, so it is possible to pass one while failing the other.
 You’ll only have to retake the test you fail.
 The state allows nurse aide candidates four chances to pass the knowledge test and three chances to pass the clinical skills test.
-If you do not pass the test in the allowed attempts, you must retrain before you reapply to take the exam.
+If you do not pass the test in the permitted attempts, you must retrain before you reapply to take the exam.
 You must pass both tests to be listed on the Massachusetts Nurse Aide Registry.

 The Oral Exam (Alternative)